 Agentic AI will reshape plenty of workflows, but not because it thinks like us.
 The value lies in the architecture wrapped around it: separating predictive and generative logic, limiting compounded error, controlling uncertainty, and designing systems that remain stable long after the novelty fades.

 Agentic AI isn’t inherently risky because it’s powerful.
 It’s risky when adopted without the discipline it demands.
-In the end, it’s ultimately the responsible AI design, not hype, that keeps these systems safe, reliable, and worthy of trust.
+In the end, it’s responsible AI design—not hype—that keeps these systems safe, reliable and worthy of trust.

 Photo by Immo Wegmann on Unsplash